stoodder/falconjs/README.md

 * Allow for 'true' in attributes filtering
 * use querySelector instead of querySelectorAll where possible
 * add once and listenToOnce
+* Add setup method to adapter base class
+* Fix fill() method when writting to read-only computed observables.
+Values should not overwrite

 ### v0.10.2
 **Highlights**